-The National Aeronautics and Space Administration (NASA) has acknowledged the scientific importance of Sanskrit as a possible computer language, since the syntax is perfect, with little room for error.
-Bala Sarveswara Gurukkal, founder of Sanskrit Vikas Kendra, Karaikal said the language has lost its importance in recent decades in India.
-To revive it, we need to take the language close to the masses and encourage students from all sections of society.
+The National Aeronautics and Space Administration (NASA) has acknowledged the scientific importance of Sanskrit as a possible computer language, since the syntax is perfect, with little room for error.Bala Sarveswara Gurukkal, founder of Sanskrit Vikas Kendra, Karaikal said the language has lost its importance in recent decades in India.
+To revive it, we need to take the language close to the masses and encourage students Sty her not and style and the style with the style of the from all sections of society.

-1: SANSKRIT FOR COMPUTER
+1. SANSKRIT FOR COMPUTER